brentonhouse/geek-mobile/readme.md

   TEMPLATE  Template to use for creating your new app

 OPTIONS
-  -c, --copyright=copyright      Copyright for your project -d, --description=description  Description for your project -i, --id=id                    [default: Generate from project name] ID for your project -l, --license=license          [default: MIT] Specifies the license for the project -n, --name=name                Name of your project -p, --path=path                Specifies the directory where you want to initialize the project -p, --publisher=publisher      Name of person/company publishing app -t, --template=template        [default: @titanium/template-alloy-default] Template to use for creating your new app -u, --url=url                  URL for your project
+  -c, --copyright=copyright              Copyright for your project -d, --description=description          Description for your project -i, --id=id                            [default: Generate from project name] ID for your project -l, --author_email=author_email        [default: nobody@nowhere.com] Specifies the email address of the Author -l, --author_name=author_name          Specifies the full name of the Author -l, --author_url=author_url            Specifies the URL for the Author -l, --github_username=github_username  [default: my-github-username] Specifies the github username for the project -l, --license=license                  [default: MIT] Specifies the license for the project -n, --name=name                        Name of your project -p, --path=path                        Specifies the directory where you want to initialize the project -p, --publisher=publisher              Name of person/company publishing app

+  -t, --template=template                [default: @titanium/template-alloy-default] Template to use for creating your
+                                         new app

+  -u, --url=url                          URL for your project

 DESCRIPTION
   ...